 - Long-term care initial placement (if still enrolled with the plan).

 - Home health care (physical, occupational, and speech therapy) and skilled nursing (after six combined visits, regardless of modality).

-- Home infusion services and injections (see pharmacy list of HCPCS codes that require prior authorization).
+- Home infusion services and injections (see pharmacy list of HCPCS codes that require prior authorization PDF).

 - Home health aide services.

 - Private duty nursing (extended nursing services), covered when medically necessary for under age 21.